pmanzoni/pyUputronics/README.md

 ```

 ### More details
-Most functions of `SX127x.Lora` are setter and getter functions.
+Most functions of `hoperf.Lora` are setter and getter functions.
 For example, the setter and getter for
 the coding rate are demonstrated here
 ```python
 print lora.get_coding_rate()                # print the current coding rate